Demographics of Louisiana: Non Christian

-Outside of Christianity, Louisiana was among the southern states with a significant Jewish population before the 20th century; Virginia, South Carolina, and Georgia also had influential Jewish populations in some of their major cities from the 18th and 19th centuries.
+Outside of Christianity, Louisiana was among the southern states with a significant Jewish population before the 20th century.
+Virginia, South Carolina, and Georgia also had influential Jewish populations in some of their major cities from the 18th and 19th centuries.
 The earliest Jewish colonists were Sephardic Jews who immigrated to the Thirteen Colonies.
 Later in the 19th century, German Jews began to immigrate, followed by those from eastern Europe and the Russian Empire in the late 19th and early 20th centuries.
-Jewish communities have been established in the state's larger cities, notably New Orleans and Baton Rouge.
+Jewish communities are established in Louisiana's larger cities, notably New Orleans and Baton Rouge.

 The most significant of these is the Jewish community of the New Orleans area.
 In 2000, before the 2005 Hurricane Katrina, its population was about 12,000.
-Dominant Jewish movements in the state include Orthodox and Reform Judaism; Reform Judaism was the largest Jewish tradition in the state according to the Association of Religion Data Archives in 2020, representing some 5,891 Jews.
+Dominant Jewish movements in Louisiana include Orthodox and Reform Judaism.
+In 2020, Reform Judaism was the largest Jewish tradition in Louisiana, with 5,891 Jews.

 Prominent Jews in Louisiana's political leadership have included Whig (later Democrat) Judah P. Benjamin (1811–1884), who represented Louisiana in the U.S. Senate before the American Civil War and then became the Confederate secretary of state; Democrat-turned-Republican Michael Hahn who was elected as governor, serving 1864–1865 when Louisiana was occupied by the Union Army, and later elected in 1884 as a U.S. congressman; Democrat Adolph Meyer (1842–1908), Confederate Army officer who represented the state in the U.S. House of Representatives from 1891 until his death in 1908; Republican secretary of state Jay Dardenne (1954–), and Republican (Democrat before 2011) attorney general Buddy Caldwell (1946–).

-Other non-Christian and non-Jewish religions with a continuous, historical presence in the state have been Islam, Buddhism, and Hinduism.
+Other non-Christian and non-Jewish religions with a continuous, historical presence in Louisiana have been Islam, Buddhism, and Hinduism.
 In the Shreveport–Bossier City metropolitan area, Muslims made up an estimated 14% of Louisiana's total Muslim population as of 2014.
-In 2020, the Association of Religion Data Archives estimated there were 24,732 Muslims living in the state.
-The largest Islamic denominations in the major metropolises of Louisiana were Sunni Islam, non-denominational Islam and Quranism, Shia Islam, and the Nation of Islam.
+In 2020, there were 24,732 Muslims living in Louisiana.
+In 2021, the largest Islamic denominations in the major metropolises of Louisiana were Sunni Islam, non-denominational Islam and Quranism, Shia Islam, and the Nation of Islam.

-Among Louisiana's irreligious community, 2% affiliated with atheism and 13% claimed no religion as of 2014; an estimated 10% of the state's population practiced nothing in particular at the 2014 study.
-According to the Public Religion Research Institute in 2020, 19% were religiously unaffiliated.
+In 2014, among Louisiana's irreligious community, 2% affiliated with atheism and 13% claimed no religion.
+In 2014, 10% of Louisiana's population practiced nothing in particular.
+In 2020, 19% were religiously unaffiliated.